 Physical Disabilities: Any individual with a permanent physical disability that requires adaptive equipment or adaptive ski technique.
-Having a disability or illness alone does not qualify for an adaptive pass.
+Having a disability or illness alone does not qualify for a scholarship.
 Individuals that are on social security disability will be reviewed on a case by case basis.
-Adaptive equipment may include, but is not limited to, mono-skis, bi-skis, dual skis, outriggers, ski bras, walkers and harnesses.
+Adaptive equipment may include, but is not limited to, mono-skis, bi-skis, outriggers, ski tip clamps, walkers and harnesses.

 We believe that everyone should be able to participate in our program no matter their financial abilities.
 Due to the generosity of our donors, Ogden Valley Adaptive Sports has funding available to help clients in financial need who wish to experience snowsports.
 Each lesson costs our organization $490, but we only charge $125.
-We strongly encourage participants to pay as much as they are able so that scholarships will be available to others throughout the year.
-Our lessons are one, two or three hours and include one on one instruction, lift ticket and equipment.
+We strongly encourage participants to pay what they can so scholarship funding can be offered to as many participants as possible.
+Our lessons are one, two or three hours and include one-on-one instruction, lift ticket and equipment.
 A full season scholarship award is a total of 16 hours for the season which can be divided between December, January, February and March.
-Non-scholarship rates are $95.00 per two hour lesson, $145.00 per three hour lesson and $75.00 per hour lesson.
-Please provide the following information for review by our Scholarship Committee.
-You will be informed regarding the status of your application.
+Non-scholarship rates are $140.00 per three-hour lesson, $95 for a two-hour lesson, and $70.00 for a one-hour lesson.
+Please provide the following information for review by our scholarship committee.
+You will be informed within 10 days regarding the status of your application.
 Applicants must live in Weber, Davis, Morgan, Box Elder or Cache counties in Northern Utah.
 Applications must be fully completed to be considered.